McKlaud76/Timmy/PCB/readme.md

 Gerbers: rev. 0.12 retired and it should NOT be used for any PCB making.

-Timmy PCB rev. 0.2 is not public and Gerber files are NOT be available.
+Timmy PCB rev. 0.2 is not public and Gerber files are NOT available.

 Date: 16/08/2021